-New courses Ongoing courses
+■ New courses ■ Ongoing courses

-Number of DX Skills Development Course Attendees and the Number of
+Number of DX Skills Development Course Attendees and the Number of Days They Attended by Year (Graph 2)

-(persons)

-Course attendees (left) Days attended per person (right) Notes: 1.
-The number of course attendees was calculated simply as the number of attendees at each course 2.
-NRI Group data
+Course attendees (left)

+Days attended per person (right)

+Notes: 1.
+The number of course attendees was calculated simply as the number of attendees at each course.

+2. NRI Group data